evoingram/html5Video/howto/Record.md

 - Otherwise, click the three dots and select ```Download Video```.

 Now you're ready to edit and compile what you just made!

+## Resources for Recording

+- You may create an avatar at [cartoonify.de](https://www.cartoonify.de) for free.